-- 74. Ukraine stated that respect for human rights is a cornerstone of Norwegian internal and foreign policy and that Norway is among the leaders in implementing the most systematic legislation in securing thoroughly respect for human rights.
-It noted that some topics appeared to need a closer survey and better solution, among which is social dumping with Norwegian employers benefitting from extensive labour immigration.
+- 74. Ukraine stated that respect for human rights is a cornerstone of Norwegian internal and foreign policy and that Norway is among the leaders in implementing systematic legislation to secure e respect for human rights.
+It noted that some topics appeared to need closer study and better solutions, among them social dumping with Norwegian employers benefitting from extensive labour immigration.
 It made a related recommendation.
 Ukraine asked about the human rights projects supported through Norway's development assistance. - 75.
-Morocco welcomed that human rights education is incorporated into the curriculum in Norway and made a recommendation in this regard.
-Morocco took note of Norway's efforts to combat racism and related phenomenon, despite elements of concern noted by ECRI.
-It asked about the measures taken to ensure the inclusion of migrants in society, and measures allowing them to maintain their identity and their culture of origin, and at the same time, actions taken to modify cultural stereotypes reflected in the labour market and education.
-Morocco welcomed Norway's development aid policy and made a recommendation on this issue. - 76.
-Slovenia commended Norway as exemplary democratic country with a well developed and functional legal and institutional system and high standards of human rights.
-It referred to the outstanding financial contributions in development aid, peace building and post conflict assistance.
-It asked about the way the Sámi indigenous minority is protected in practice, especially its language, culture, way of life and self-organization.
+Morocco welcomed that human rights education is incorporated into the curriculum in Norway and made a recommendation in that regard.
+Morocco took note of Norway's efforts to combat racism and related phenomena, despite elements of concern noted by the European Commission against Racism and Intolerance.
+It asked about the measures taken to ensure the inclusion of migrants in society to allow them to maintain their identity and their culture of origin, and to modify cultural stereotypes reflected in the labour market and education.
+Morocco welcomed Norway's development aid policy and made a recommendation on that issue. - 76.
+Slovenia commended Norway as exemplary democracy with a well developed and functional legal and institutional system and high standards of human rights.
+It referred to the outstanding financial contributions in development aid, peacebuilding and post-conflict assistance.
+It asked how the Sámi indigenous minority is protected in practice, especially its language, culture, way of life and self-organization.
 Slovenia made a recommendation. - 77.
-United Kingdom of Great Britain and Northern Ireland commended Norway's outstanding commitment to international assistance and cooperation.
-It welcomed the introduction of the Act prohibiting discrimination on the basis of disability and noted the introduction of 600 hours of language classes to help integrate new immigrants into society and asked related questions.
+The United Kingdom of Great Britain and Northern Ireland commended Norway's outstanding commitment to international assistance and cooperation.
+It welcomed the introduction of the act prohibiting discrimination on the basis of disability and noted the introduction of 600 hours of language classes to help integrate new immigrants into society and asked related questions.
 It welcomed Norway's efforts to raise awareness of domestic violence regionally and planned measures to protect victims of violence.
 It made a number of recommendations. - 78.
-Congo commended Norway's progress on fighting racial discrimination and protecting people of minority groups, women and children.
-However, people from ethnic minorities and migrant groups still face difficulties in access to areas such as housing, education, health care and work.
+The Congo commended Norway's progress in fighting racial discrimination and protecting minority groups, women and children.
+However, people from ethnic minorities and migrant groups still face difficulties in access to housing, education, health care and work.
 It asked about the measures to ensure effective inclusion of these people and particularly of children.
 It also asked Norway to pay close attention to protecting the rights of migrant workers, and called upon Norway to respect the rights of refugees, freedom of expression and religion and the non-stigmatization of some sectors of society in fighting terrorism. - 79.
 Nigeria noted that Norway is a leader in the observance of human rights.
-As far as the promotion and protection of human rights on the ground is concerned, Norway is positively exerting its utmost efforts to comply with best international standards.
-It requested that Norway share its perspectives in addressing critical issues such as gender-based violence, discrimination on the ground of race and certain other human rights concerns.
+As far as the promotion and protection of human rights on the ground is concerned, Norway is exerting its utmost efforts to comply with the highest international standards.
+It requested that Norway share its perspectives in addressing critical issues such as gender-based violence, racial discrimination and certain other human rights concerns.
 It inquired if Norway could share some of its best practices, achievements and challenges in particular through support for the exploration of an internationally accepted definition of illegitimate debt.
 Nigeria made a recommendation. - 80.
 Switzerland welcomed the efforts made by Norway to develop and bolster the institutions and mechanisms aiming at improving compliance with human rights.
 Switzerland welcomed the excellent cooperation with Norway in the multilateral domain.
-Switzerland referred to its questions relating to: the situation of rejected asylum-seekers who can not be sent home and support for them; the length of preventive detention; and methods used by police in countering terrorism and a trend towards lesser respect for privacy, and made related recommendations.
+Switzerland referred to its questions relating to the situation of rejected asylum-seekers who cannot be sent home, the length of preventive detention, the methods used by police in countering terrorism and a trend towards lesser respect for privacy, and made related recommendations.